The SmarK Rant for WWE Royal Rumble 2013

 World title, Last Man Standing: Alberto Del Rio v.
 The Big Show

 Bret Hart stops by to endorse ADR backstage, which has Ricardo giggling like a smitten schoolgirl.
-(And you thought trying to get Roman Reigns over as a babyface was a failed endeavor…) So now we’ve got the new Ric Flair and the new Bret Hart, apparently.
+So now we’ve got the new Ric Flair and the new Bret Hart, apparently.
+(2016 Scott sez: They both have a penchant for punching people backstage.
+By the way, welcome to 2016 Scott sez!)
 Hopefully we won’t get the Tijuana Screwjob out of it.
 Show throws chops to start and tosses him around the ring, but Del Rio goes for the knee to bring him down.
 Show blocks the Si Kick, but Del Rio reverses a powerbomb into a rana and goes up with a senton to put Show down for 4.
 Show counters out of the armbar with a samoan drop, and that turns the tide.
 Show grabs a chair, but that goes badly for him when Del Rio gets it and beats him down with it.
 Show comes back with a chokeslam on the chair, and Del Rio is up at 9 off that before bailing to the floor.
 Show continues the attack, so Del Rio kicks him in the nuts for the 9 count.
 That’s not very PG.
 Show uses some pieces of the set for more punishment and gets the table, and they fight onto a suspended setpiece before Del Rio gets chucked through the table at an UGLY angle, a shoulder bump that bounces his head off the concrete.
 I’m shocked he didn’t break his neck there.
 That was horrifying.
 Alberto is up at 9, so I guess he’s OK, and they head back to the ring again so Show can set up for the finish.
 Del Rio wisely runs away from that, so Show throws stairs at him and beats the shit out of Ricardo as well.
 Show charges and goes through the timekeeper’s cubicle, and Del Rio just unloads with some nasty chairshots.
 I wish they’d retire the chair as a weapon sometimes.
+(2016 Scott sez: We’re getting to that point, thankfully.)
 Del Rio stays on the arm with it and they head back in for the armbar, while Ricardo tapes Show’s feet to the bottom rope.
 That’s pretty smart.
 And with Show hogtied, the ref counts him down and out at 16:54.
-Damn good match, smart finish, although Del Rio still doesn’t feel like a top level babyface yet. ***3/4 (And he never would.)
+Damn good match, smart finish, although Del Rio still doesn’t feel like a top level babyface yet. ***3/4 (And he’d never actually get there.)

 And now, ROYAL RUMBLE PROMOS!
 Old school, baby.
 All this was lacking was stylized graphics on a green screen behind the participants.
 And why the hell weren’t they doing these on the RAWs leading up to the show?